V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{section:related} covers the related works.
+Section~\ref{section:related} presents some related works.
 Section~\ref{section:back} describes the notation and the background.
 Section~\ref{section:meth} first motivates V$^3$H's main idea, then proposes our V$^3$H approach, and finally solves it efficiently.
 Section~\ref{section:exp} evaluates V$^3$H's performance.
 Section~\ref{section:con} concludes the paper.